mattsches/whatsnewinphp71/php71.md

 ```
 Warning: Missing argument 2 for my_function(), called

-Notice: Undefined variable: b in … on line 4
+Notice: Undefined variable: b in âŚ on line 4
 int(10)
 NULL
 ```
 7.1:
 ```
 Fatal error: Uncaught ArgumentCountError: Too few
-arguments to function my_function(), 1 passed in …
+arguments to function my_function(), 1 passed in âŚ
-on line 7 and exactly 2 expected in …
+on line 7 and exactly 2 expected in âŚ
 ```

 ---